eliflores/wtmb-js-crash-course/README.md

 # Women Techmakers Berlin - JavaScript Crash Course

-Notes and code for the [WTMB JavaScript Crash Course](http://wtmberlin.com/javascript-crash-course/).
+Notes and code for the [WTMB: JavaScript Crash Course](http://wtmberlin.com/javascript-crash-course/).

 The code and notes are organized by week: